 Melcor is a real estate development and asset management company that traces its history back to 1923.
-It has operated and prospered for 95 years due to stable and committed ownership and loyal and dedicated staff who are focused on the real estate industry.
+We have operated and prospered for over 95 years due to stable and committed ownership and loyal and dedicated staff who are focused on the real estate industry.
 Melcor trades on the Toronto Stock Exchange under the symbol "MRD."

-Our main operations are in Alberta, specifically in the metropolitan areas of Calgary, Edmonton, Lethbridge, and Red Deer.
+Our main operations are in Alberta, specifically in the metropolitan areas of Calgary, Edmonton, Grande Prairie, Lethbridge and Red Deer.
 We also hold and operate assets across Western Canada (British Columbia and Saskatchewan) and the United States (Arizona and Colorado).
 We have five primary business segments: Community Development, Property Development, Melcor REIT, Investment Properties and Recreational Properties.